Research

 2.1 Aleutian Subduction Zone

 Seismic anisotropy in the Aleutian subduction zone sheds light on mantle flow and slab dynamics.
 The complex interactions between the subducting slab and the overriding lithosphere influence anisotropic signatures observed in seismic data.
+PDF

 2.2 The Juan de Fuca-Gorda Plates

 The Juan de Fuca and Gorda plates are characterized by significant seismic anisotropy due to plate bending, hydration, and subduction processes.
 Understanding these anisotropic patterns helps constrain the stress and deformation history of oceanic plates.
+PDF

 New Methods for Seismic Imaging